ipwndev/14-al061nr-hackintosh/README.md

-# 14-al061nr-hackintosh
+# 14-al061nr hackintosh
-HP Pavilion Laptop Hackintosh EFI (OpenCore - Intel Skylake) MacAddress and Serial Number are random, please re-set before use.
+HP Pavilion Laptop Hackintosh EFI (OpenCore - Intel Skylake)

+<div align="center"> **MacAddress and Serial Number are random, please re-set before use.** </div>

 This EFI mostly works(refer to the disclaimer), and I have been using this machine daily for about a month.
 I replaced the 512g, 5400RPM drive with a 240g PNY SSD.
 8GB in single channel memory results in a useable machine, adding a second stick of ram has a noticible decrease in battery life.

 ## Hardware ##